 Had such information arrived at the start of our trip, we may have opted to cut the trip short.

 When you travel, you are essentially a guest in someone's else home.
 Accept that you’ll be expected to comply with the requirements of the destinations you visit.
 That’s as true now with COVID as it's ever been, only the stakes are higher.

 If you aren’t willing to comply with local laws and requirements -– either as they are, or how they may develop in response to circumstances — don’t go.
 This also applies to any possible quarantine and testing rules back home.
 Otherwise, you'll make yourself and others miserable.

 How it played out.
 We followed the rules and did what was asked of us.
+We also self-quarantined when we returned to Berlin, even though it wasn't technically required.
 It felt good to do so and contributed to the feeling that we're all responsible and have a role to play in everyone’s well-being.